Student groups alternate attending school

 - Mental health services and supports will be available.

 Integrated Services planning for 2020-21

-Integrated Services staff are actively planning for delivering education and services in a remote or in-person environment for students with disabilities.
-They are planning the specifics of what teaching and learning will look like in each of the four phases of education for the 2020-21 school year.
+Integrated Services staff are planning to deliver education/services in a remote or in-person environment for students with disabilities and coming up with specifics of what that will look like in each of the four phases of education for the 2020-21 school year.
 Information will be shared in alignment with general education plans.
-Integrated Services leaders continue to monitor state and federal guidelines as well as fiscal and educational resources to support students with disabilities.

 Students are divided into groups with a priority placed on having siblings in the same group, as possible.
 The groups alternate attending school.